rrivera1849/STEB/README.md

 ### Clustering

+The clustering task evaluates how well embeddings form clusters that align with style-based class labels (e.g., authorship).
+Each class is represented by multiple "episodes" (groups of texts from the same style-based class).
+These episodes are embedded (e.g., by averaging embeddings for each text in the group), and K-Means clustering is applied to the embeddings.
+The quality of the clustering is measured using [V-measure score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.v_measure_score.html), which is the harmonic mean of homogeneity (all cluster members belong to the same class) and completeness (all members of a class are in the same cluster).

-Here's an example of how to run a clustering evaluation on the `corpus-of-diverse-styles` dataset with the `LUAR-MUD` model:
+Here's an example of how to run a clustering evaluation on the `corpus-of-diverse-styles` dataset with the `LUAR-MUD` model using episodes of size 5:

 ```bash
 python main.py clustering \